Skip to Content

 Bonaire: The Basics

 April to November is generally dry, whilst December to March is the slightly “lower” season due to a small amount of rainfall.
-This is unlikely to affect your trip; it’s usually minimal showers throughout the day and rarely affects the visibility underwater, which averages annually at around 25m.
+This is unlikely to affect your trip – it’s usually minimal showers throughout the day.
+This rarely affects the visibility underwater, which averages annually at around 25m.
 However, if travelling at this time you’ll want to remember to pack your (reef safe) mosquito repellent.

 In order to preserve the natural beauty of the surrounding reefs, one hundred percent of Bonaire and Klein Bonaire’s waters are protected by the Bonaire National Marine Park.
-The island is also on a path towards becoming entirely carbon neutral by prioritising renewable and efficient energy practices and championing reforestation.
+The island is also on a path towards becoming carbon neutral, prioritising renewable and efficient energy practices and reforestation.
 This makes it a fantastic destination for the eco-conscious divers amongst us.

 scuba diving in bonaire

-Bonaire is extremely well connected by air and therefore easily accessible from North America, Europe, and other destinations within the Caribbean.
-Flamingo International Airport (yes, it’s painted as pink as the name suggests!) is located near to the main town of Kralendijk with road connections to the rest of the island.
+Bonaire is extremely well connected by air and easily accessible from North America, Europe, and other destinations within the Caribbean.
+Flamingo International Airport (yes, it’s painted as pink as the name suggests!) is located near to the main town of Kralendijk.
+From there, there are road connections to the rest of the island.

-There are direct flights from many North American locations, including Newark New Jersey, Toronto Canada, Atlanta Georgia, Miami Florida, and Houston Texas.
+There are direct flights from many North American locations.
 From Europe, fly via Amsterdam.
 If you’re looking to do some island hopping, Aruba and Curacao are a short flight away.
 For cruise fans, Bonaire is often featured on Caribbean cruise itineraries but is otherwise difficult to reach by boat.

 What can I see while diving in Bonaire?